andrewhinh/admirer/README.md

     ```

 4. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
-5. (Optional) Sign up for an ngrok account and get an authtoken [here](https://dashboard.ngrok.com/auth).
-6. Populate a `.env` file with your keys/authtokens in the format of `.env.template`, and reactivate the environment.
+5. Populate a `.env` file with your key and the backend URL in the format of `.env.template`, and reactivate the environment.
+6. Sign up for a Weights and Biases account [here](https://wandb.ai/signup) and download the CLIP ONNX file locally:

+    ```bash
+    wandb login
+    python ./training/stage_model.py --fetch --from_project admirer
+    ```

 7. (Optional) Sign up for an AWS account [here](https://us-west-2.console.aws.amazon.com/ecr/create-repository?region=us-west-2) and set up your AWS credentials locally, referring to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) as needed:

     ```bash
     aws configure
-    ```

-8. Sign up for a Weights and Biases account [here](https://wandb.ai/signup) and download the CLIP ONNX file locally:

-    ```bash
-    wandb login
-    python ./training/stage_model.py --fetch --from_project admirer
     ```

 If the instructions aren't working for you, head to [this Google Colab](https://colab.research.google.com/drive/1Z34DLHJm1i1e1tnknICujfZC6IaToU3k?usp=sharing), make a copy of it, and run the cells there to get an environment set up.